 - Version A (2-step process): Having the foil die stamped into card and then overprinted by us – the big advantage is that you can have a custom foiled area which is unique to you PLUS the flexibility to personalise each invitation by printing your guests’ names on them.
 Prices for invitations like this are anywhere between $7 and $16 each, depending on volume and design – the larger the foiled area, the more it costs.
 Smaller quantities work out more expensive because the setup and stamping fees are fixed per job.
 Depending on where the foiled area is positioned, you could consider getting a larger number of cards made up initially and retain the blanks to use for other things later, such as menus.

 - Version B (generic): Foiled and printed without individual guests’ names.
 You can either leave a space to write the names in by hand, or simply word the invitation generically so that they’re all the same.
 If you choose the generic version you can also opt for a darker card colour, since they won’t be written on.
 This option is particularly good for orders of 100 or more, because the setup and stamping costs are fixed, so larger orders are better value.
 As above, the size of the foiled area is also a factor.
 Prices are usually between $6 and $10 per invitation.
 We highly recommend getting a lot of spares regardless of the number you think you’ll need.
-Note: The example on the right is not our design – it was found on Google image search and originates in the UK.

 There is an alternative method of custom foiling which does not involve the creation of a printer’s die.
 A piece of reactive foil can be applied to an area of black laser printing, placed inside a transfer folder and then run through a foil applicator machine.
 The foil adheres to black laser toner, so you can apply it to just about anything – names, graphics, etc, as long as they are black.
 The example on the right is rose gold.
 The biggest advantage is that we can do small runs – even just 20 pieces.